HBenHamza/React-Calculator/README.md

 # React Calculator

-This calculator was previous built with jQuery (https://github.com/vsan21/jQuery-Calculator), and has been improved and converted to React.

 ### Components:
 1. Display - describes what I want to show on the browser (this also includes updating).